United States

 • The 200 km Cleaning Rule Matters: Deep cleaning and re-lubricating every 200-300 km can more than double chain lifespan by removing abrasive metal-filled sludge.

-When you notice your chain wearing out unusually fast, stretching visibly longer, and the cassette engagement becoming poorer, it is natural to wonder: are standard bicycle chains simply unsuitable for electric bikes?
+When you notice your chain wearing out unusually fast, stretching visibly longer, and the cassette engagement becoming poorer, it is natural to wonder: what's the difference between e-bike chain and normal and are standard bicycle chains simply unsuitable for electric bikes?

 Continuing to ride with a worn and elongated chain acts like an invisible saw that slowly chews up your expensive cassette and chainrings.
 If you do not spend a little money to replace the chain now, you may face a big expense replacing the entire drivetrain in just a couple of months.
 But is it truly necessary to switch to a professional e-bike specific chain?
 My suggestion is: low-power commuting pedal-assist models can use high-quality standard chains without any problem, while mid-drive motors, high-torque models, and frequently loaded cargo e-bikes benefit more from dedicated e-bike specific chains.